-The best way to avoid falling into this trap is to have a clear idea of what your financial goals are and what you need to do to reach them.
+The best way to avoid falling into this trap is to have a clear idea of what you want to achieve and what you need to do to achieve it.

 As Independent Financial Advisers, Atkins Bland are here to help guide you through this process and then give specific advice on any actions which should be considered.